Look for processing power, memory and hard drive space

-With a price tag starting at $5,999 (without monitor), this isn't the best choice for budget-conscience documentary filmmakers, but if you’re looking for massive high speed video editing performance, this is it.
+With a price tag starting at $5,999 (without monitor), a purchase like this is out of reach for most budget-conscience documentary filmmakers, but if you’re looking for massive high speed video editing performance, this is it.

 The base model starts with 8GB of memory, 1TB hard drive, 3.6GHz 4-core i3 processor, a Radeon Pro 2GB video graphics card and 4k display.